-- Consumers expect internal search engines to know what they’re looking for; however, 85% of searches don’t return what the user sought.
+- Consumers expect internal search engines to know what they’re looking for; however, 85% of searches don’t return what the user sought

-Consider some benefits of properly utilizing on-site search:
+Also, consider some benefits of properly utilizing on-site search:

-- People who search are more likely to purchase because they are shopping with intent, compared to those who use standard navigation.
+- People who search are more likely to purchase because they are shopping with intent, compared to those who use standard navigation

-- People who perform a site search are twice as likely to convert.
+- People who perform a site search are twice as likely to convert

-This tool is perfect because it draws the people who are looking for a specific item in mind — and are most ready to make a purchase.
+This tool is perfect because it draws the people who are looking for a specific item in mind and are ready to make a purchase.
 All you have to do is show them where it is, and get out of the way.
 You can’t afford to neglect it.

 Think of this scenario: a person walks into a retail store looking for a specific TV and they ask the salesperson where to find the TV in the store.
 The salesperson doesn’t know where that TV is so they respond, “Sorry, but we don’t carry that product,” or, “Sorry, I don’t know where that product is.”